- Appetite loss, which leads to weight loss

 - Abnormal white blood cells

-Polymyalgia rheumatica (PMR) is an inflammatory disorder involving pain and stiffness in the shoulder and usually also the hip.
+Polymyalgia rheumatica (PMR) is an inflammatory disorder.
+It involves pain and stiffness in the shoulders and often the hips.

-Polymyalgia rheumatica is a disorder that almost always occurs in people over 50 years old.
+Polymyalgia rheumatica most often occurs in people over 50 years old.
 The cause is unknown.

 Other symptoms include:

-These tests may also be used to monitor patients' progress.
+These tests may also be used to monitor your condition.

 There is no known prevention.